linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 As of 2.9 the ingress's choices are honored instead, which allows preserving things like session-stickiness.
-Note however that this means per-route metrics are not collected, traffic splits are not be honored and retries/timeouts are not applied.
+Note however that this means per-route metrics are not collected, traffic splits will not be honored and retries/timeouts are not applied.

 If you want to revert to the previous behavior, inject the proxy into the